pychuang/ll-api/doc/source/developers.rst

        > db.grantRolesToUser("admin",{role:"clusterManager", db:"admin"})
        > exit

-If you have not set up any users, logging in with the anonymous user will automatically enable you to initiate the replication set.
+If you have not set up any users, you do not need to set any roles.
+Logging in using the anonymous user from localhost will automatically enable you to initiate the replication set.

 Change database configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The configuration of both the current and the new database have to be changed, in order to be able to connect with eachother.
 This can be done by changing the configuration file and restarting :code:`mongod`, or by restarting :code:`mongod` while supplying options via the command line.
 The following options have to be set:

 - :code:`replSet`, with as argument the same replication set name for both databases
-- :code:`keyFile`, with as argument the path of a keyfile.
+- :code:`keyFile`, with as argument the path to a keyfile.
 This keyfile has to be the same for both databases.
 Generate a keyfile: http://docs.mongodb.org/manual/tutorial/generate-key-file/

 The :code:`bindIp` option restricts the access to the database to a certain IP address.
 Although this may be a bit safer, it is best to remove the option if you experience any trouble connecting.